Canon 6D Mark II Comparison Review

 What type of imaging sensor is used in the Canon 6D Mark II?

 The camera features a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Canon 6D Mark II to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Canon equipped the 6D Mark II with the DIGIC 7 image processor.

 What is the ISO sensitivity range of the Canon 6D Mark II?